-A single pack of Dynamat contains nine 18 inch x 32 inch sheets of Dynamat, which should give you plenty of coverage.
+A single pack of Dynamat contains nine 18-inch x 32-inch sheets of Dynamat, which should give you plenty of coverage.
 The product is slightly thicker than underlay, being around 2 inches thick, but this can still be usable in flooring projects.

 Dynamat is made from a product called butyl rubber, which has many of the same properties as mass loaded vinyl.
-It’s incredibly flexible and easy to work with, and even has self-adhesive backing.
+It’s incredibly flexible and easy to work with and even has self-adhesive backing.
 This obviously makes it much easier to lay.

 The product is also designed to insulate heat, which is an added bonus when it comes to laying flooring.
 Plenty of heat lost in a house is through the floor, particularly if you’ve got a large void under the house.
-So not only will Dynamat block sound, it’ll keep heat in too.
+So not only will Dynamat block sound, but it’ll keep heat in too.

-- Dynamat has excellent sound deadening properties, and is another custom-designed product.
+- Dynamat has excellent sound deadening properties and is another custom-designed product.